stackmuncher/stm_app/README.md

 ## Limitations

-The current version of the app is at alpha-stage and should be used for testing purposes only.
+_The current version of the app is at alpha-stage and should be used for testing purposes only. _

 1. Only a small number of computer languages are recognized.
 2. There is no guarantee a profile will come up in a search via the front-end.
 3. Profiles can be accessed via `/?dev=...` links only.
 4. The app may include private library names in the report - do not use it on sensitive projects.
 5. The only way to delete a profile is to email info@stackmuncher.com.
-6. Your Github profile may be included in the Directory, but it cannot be linked to your private profile.
+6. Your Github profile may already be included in the Directory, but it cannot be linked to your private profile.
 7. It may take up to 2 minutes for a profile to be updated after a report submission.

 ## Troubleshooting

 We want to hear about as many issues users run into as possible.
-Copy-paste the log and error messages printed by the app into https://github.com/stackmuncher/stm_app/issues/new/choose
+Copy-paste the log and error messages printed by the app into https://github.com/stackmuncher/stm_app/issues/new/choose and let us help you.

 #### Pre-requisites: